-He who is generous toward the people wins their love, and

-a people living under a mild rule becomes strong and powerful.
+He who is generous toward the people wins their love, and a people living under a mild rule becomes strong and powerful.

 Only a people economically strong can be important in military power.

-Such power must therefore be cultivated so that the people are sheltered by their government as ground water is sheltered by the earth, is it possible to wage a victorious war.
+Such power must therefore be cultivated

 - by improving the economic condition of the people and - by humane government.